Zhengyuelab/BV-NEL/README.md

 ## Example files

-The `examples/` folder contains only files exported or captured directly from the mobile-side workflow:
+The `examples/` folder contains files exported or captured directly from the mobile-side workflow:

 | File/folder | Description |
 |---|---|